gsoft-inc/wl-chromado/docs/available-options.md

 ```

 !!!info
-Note that we strongly encourage using TurboSnap as Chromatic snapshots are not cheap.
+We strongly encourage using TurboSnap as Chromatic snapshots are not cheap.
 !!!